mhostetter/galois/docs/basic-usage/galois-field-classes.rst

     print(GF)

-The *Galois field array class* `GF` is a subclass of :obj:`galois.FieldArray` (which itself subclasses :obj:`numpy.ndarray`) and has :obj:`galois.FieldClass` as its metaclass.
+The *Galois field array class* `GF` is a subclass of :obj:`galois.FieldArray` (which itself subclasses :obj:`numpy.ndarray`) and has :obj:`galois.FieldArrayClass` as its metaclass.

 .. ipython:: python

     issubclass(GF, np.ndarray)
     issubclass(GF, galois.FieldArray)
-    isinstance(GF, galois.FieldClass)
+    isinstance(GF, galois.FieldArrayClass)

 Methods and properties
 ......................

-All of the methods and properties related to the Galois field itself, not one of its arrays, are documented in :obj:`galois.FieldClass`.
+All of the methods and properties related to the Galois field itself, not one of its arrays, are documented in :obj:`galois.FieldArrayClass`.
-For example, the irreducible polynomial of the finite field is accessed with :obj:`galois.FieldClass.irreducible_poly`.
+For example, the irreducible polynomial of the finite field is accessed with :obj:`galois.FieldArrayClass.irreducible_poly`.

 .. ipython:: python